 Joy Harjo was appointed the new United States poet laureate on June 19, 2019.
 Born in Tulsa, Oklahoma, in 1951, Harjo is a member of the Mvskoke/Creek Nation.
-She is the author of several books of poetry, including An American Sunrise, which is forthcoming from W. W. Norton in 2019, and Conflict Resolution for Holy Beings (W. W. Norton, 2015).
+She is the author of several books of poetry, including An American Sunrise (W. W. Norton, 2019), and Conflict Resolution for Holy Beings (W. W. Norton, 2015).
 She is a current Chancellor of the Academy of American Poets and lives in Tulsa, Oklahoma.

 Poets.org: What are you looking forward to or hoping to accomplish as the new U.S. Poet Laureate?